ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 ### Information Architecture

 After making sure we know how we want to use our content and what methods we are going to use to handle the content, we will think about the overall organization and presentation of our content.
-That’s where information architecture comes in.
+That's where information architecture comes in.

-	“Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
-The goal is to help users find information and complete tasks.”
+	"Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
+The goal is to help users find information and complete tasks."
 [Information Architecture Basics - Usability.gov](http://www.usability.gov/what-and-why/information-architecture.html)

-Read the [“Content Modelling: A Master Skill”](http://alistapart.com/article/content-modelling-a-master-skill) article to get a grasp on how one might think about using information architecture as a content planning tool.
+Read the ["Content Modelling: A Master Skill"](http://alistapart.com/article/content-modelling-a-master-skill) article to get a grasp on how one might think about using information architecture as a content planning tool.

 Structure of our content to the systems, users, and administrators of the content will shape the way people think about the content and how usable it will be to users.